cedudley18/dataviz_finaltopic/updates.md

 # April 25 end of class

   Still trying to figure out the second set of radio buttons, now using updateradiobuttons but still not able to get it to work yet.

+# April 27 beginning of class

+  I added this year's season of data (2021-2022 up until April 26) and got it in the Shiny.